psynt/DataShuffle/README.md

 Spock unit tests have been written for many of the web scraper tests.

-Links to the documentation can be found in the Project wiki.
-1.Our main Trello board contains major discussion and information about the project, such as task breakdowns and work allocation.
+Links to the documentation can be found in the Project wiki.// 1.Our main Trello board contains major discussion and information about the project, such as task breakdowns and work allocation.  //
-1.Minutes are included for each of our 2 weekly whole team meetings, with notes on what was discussed and what is to be completed in the coming development week.
-1.A link can also be found to our google drive folder, where our main documentation PDF can be found along with resources such as our initial gantt chart and other diagrams.
+1.Minutes are included for each of our 2 weekly whole team meetings, with notes on what was discussed and what is to be completed in the coming development week.  // 1.A link can also be found to our google drive folder, where our main documentation PDF can be found along with resources such as our initial gantt chart and other diagrams.